Thailand After the Queen’s Passing: Travel Situation in January 2026

 Will Events, Festivals, and Concerts Be Canceled?

 No, most cultural festivals were held, but with their more festive aspects removed.
-For example, the Loy Krathong festival, which took place on November 5, focused on tradition (floating krathongs) but without fireworks or beauty pageants.
-Other events, like the “Vijit Chao Phraya” light festival in Bangkok, have been maintained but adapted: it has been illuminating the river since November 9 and will run until December 23, 2025, with respectful displays dedicated to the Queen Mother’s memory.
+For example, the Loy Krathong festival in November focused on tradition (floating krathongs) but without fireworks or beauty pageants.
+Past events, like the “Vijit Chao Phraya” light festival in Bangkok, were maintained but adapted.
+Now, in early 2026, events and festivals are proceeding as scheduled with normal programming.

 How to Dress Respectfully?